wduraes/Workshops/README.md

 ### Poway Adult School class

-Currently I'm volunteering with the [Poway Adult School](https://www.powayusd.com/en-US/Departments/CareerTechnicalAdultEd/PAS/Home) here in Sand Diego-CA. Classes are open to everyone living in the region and the cost include all parts needed.
-Since it is part of the Poway School District classes have very accessible prices.
+I did some volunteering with the [Poway Adult School](https://www.powayusd.com/en-US/Departments/CareerTechnicalAdultEd/PAS/Home) in Sand Diego-CA for a year.
+Classes were open to everyone living in the region and while I'm not teaching there anymore, they're still active with several other accessible trainings for the general population.

-## List of Workshops I can host
+## List of Workshops I host

 - Arduino 101
 - Arduino 102